tekumara/notes/exactly-once.md

 ## But Exactly-Once Processing is Possible

 While **exactly-once delivery** is impossible, **exactly-once processing** is achievable in many real-world applications.
-The trick is to design processing in a way that it can handle duplicate deliveries safely.
+The trick is to design processing in the application in a way that it can handle duplicate deliveries safely.
 This is done by making processing **idempotent**.
 No matter how many times a message is processed, the outcome is the same as if it were processed just once.

 eg: If the message is "Add $10 to Account A" we can add a unique ID to each transaction so duplicates are detected and ignored.